dougal/dotfiles/TIL.md

 `gi` will jump back to the last insert in the current buffer.

+## Alignment

+`=` in visual mode will automatically align the selected lines.
+Also works in normal mode with a motion.

+`==` in normal mode will automatically align the current line.

 ## Files

 When executing a command, `%` is the current file path.
 For example, if editing